kassko/data-mapper/README.md

 Hydrate nested objects
 -----------
+This section will be written later.

-Configure a php object hydrator instead of a mapping configuration
+Configure a php object hydrator instead of using a mapping configuration
 -----------
+This section will be written later.

 Work with object complex to create, like service
 -----------
+This section will be written later.

 Work with other mapping configuration format
 -----------
+This section will be written later.

-### Outer format
+### Outer mapping configuration format
+This section will be written later.

-### Inner format
+### Inner mapping configuration format
+This section will be written later.

 Improve persistance ignorance
 -----------
+This section will be written later.

 Choose a mapping configuration at runtime
 -----------